exchangegroup/braintree-framework-builder/README.md

 * Add `#import <Braintree/Braintree.h>` into your view controller.
 * Instantiate a Braintree object in your view controller: `[[Braintree alloc] init];`

-My View Controller code looked like that:
+My view controller code looked like that:

 ```Objective-C
 #import "ViewController.h"